ravreetkaur/wellnesswithkaur/_posts/2021-02-02-nourish your body.md

 ---
 layout: post
-title:  "Feed your Mind, Body and Soul"
+title:  "Nourish your body"
 author: ravreet
-categories: [ Nutrition ]
+categories: [ Nutrition ] [food] [diets] [fitness]
 featured: true
-image: "/assets/images/food.jpg"
+image: "/assets/images/Braemar_Hill.jpg"
 ---

 From all the content I consume every day on social media (podcasts, IG influencers, motivational pages), my own personal experiences and my specialization on positive psychology (For those of you, who might not know me, I am working towards a postgraduate in positive psychology).
 I want to share all the amazing tips and incredible things I have personally learnt first/second hand with you lovely readers.
 There are three pillars of self-care and self-love from my perspective: **Mind, Body and Soul.
 Let us talk about body first.**

 I am not a guru or a specialist in these areas.
 However, I am someone who actively pursues living a more meaningful and purposeful life and think you all might benefit from my personal insights too.
 It begins not just externally but also internally.
 Let us talk about the external world first.